ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

     RS.delivery_rate = 0
 ~~~~

-Next, for each packet that was newly acknowledged, the connection calls
+Next, for each newly acknowledged packet, the connection calls
 UpdateRateSample() to update the per-ACK rate sample based on a snapshot of
 connection delivery information from the time at which the packet was last
 transmitted.
 The connection invokes UpdateRateSample() multiple times when a